 - 1 A willingness to change, fostered by an attitude of flexibility. - 2 A willingness to develop empathy toward clients, yourself and others involved in the program. - A willingness to act with intention, professionalism, and to approach academic and practical learning experiences honestly and responsibly. - 4.
 A willingness to view becoming a counselor as a process, which is valuable at every stage. - 5.
-A willingness to examine your own ideas as to what it means to be a therapeutic counselor. - 6.
+A willingness to examine the impact of your own beliefs, values, attitudes, and behaviors on others (e.g., peers, instructors, clients). - 6.
 A willingness to ask and to receive feedback from others, both mentors and peers. - 7.
 A willingness to expand your awareness and notice when you withdraw from experience or feedback. - 8.
 A willingness to tolerate ambiguity. - 9.
-A tolerance for having growing edges and a willingness to examine these and

-- learn from them. - A willingness to challenge any unreasonable assumptions or any selfdestructive beliefs or behaviors.
+A tolerance for having growing edges and a willingness to examine these and learn from them. - A willingness to challenge any unreasonable assumptions or any selfdestructive beliefs or behaviors.
 This involves a continuous process of selfevaluation.